AdobeDocs/experience-manager-65.en/help/release-notes/home.md

 ---
 title: AEM 6.5 Release Notes
-seo-title: AEM 6.5 Release Notes
 description: The AEM Release Notes cover important information about the latest release of AEM, including what's new, supported platforms, deprecated and removed features, and known issues.
-seo-description: The AEM Release Notes cover important information about the latest release of AEM, including what's new, supported platforms, deprecated and removed features, and known issues.

 ---

 # AEM 6.5 Release Notes